 - Cones are 2-4 inches long, purplish in color & stand erect on branch.
-Cones are rarely seen as they grow at the top of the tree and - cracks and has blisters that ooze sticky resin when broken.
+Cones are rarely seen as they grow at the top of the tree and - Bark is very smooth, older bark sticky resin when broken.

 Pine Tree Cones: Not attacked by HWA